python/cpython/Doc/library/ast.rst

    Old classes :class:`ast.Num`, :class:`ast.Str`, :class:`ast.Bytes`,
    :class:`ast.NameConstant` and :class:`ast.Ellipsis` are still available,
    but they will be removed in future Python releases.
-In meanwhile, instantiating them will return an instance of different class.
+In the meanwhile, instantiating them will return an instance of a different class.

 .. _abstract-grammar: